 Where do I buy Carne Asada:

 You can find carne asada in most grocery stores in the spring, and summer months.
-It’s one of the most popular meats around Cinco de Mio.
-If your grocery store doesn’t carry the pre-sliced carne asada, no worries, you can still make this recipe, flank steak or skirt steak work great too!
+It's one of the most popular meats around Cinco de Mio.
+If your grocery store doesn't carry the pre-sliced carne asada, no worries, you can still make this recipe, just thinly slice flank steak or skirt steak at home, it works great too!

 Skirt steak is a thin, long cut of beef from the diaphragm muscles of the cow.
-Skirt steak has even more intense beefy flavor than flank steak.
-It does contain more tough muscles than flank steak, though, so should only be cooked to rare or medium rare for the most tender texture.
+Skirt steak has an even more intense beefy flavor than flank steak.
+It does contain more tough muscles than flank steak, though, so should only be cooked to rare or medium-rare for the most tender texture.